Minus World: Summary

-The Minus World is accessed from World 1–2.
+The Minus World is accessed from World 1-2.
 In order to encounter it, players must exploit a glitch in order to maneuver Mario through the bricks separating the normal exit from the Warp Zone area.
-So long as players do not lock the screen in position, players can make Mario enter the first Warp Pipe before the "Welcome to Warp Zone!" text is revealed.
-The console did not have a method to check for collisions between tiles, and the task of checking all points around a tile for possible collision points was too difficult for the game's MOS Technology 6502.
-To compensate for this, the designers put boundary boxes around objects and compare a limited number of collision boundaries.
+So long as players do not lock the screen in position, they can make Mario enter the first Warp Pipe before the text is revealed.
+However, if the glitch is performed carefully, players can make it to the other pipes.
+The second pipe will lead to world 5, while the third will also lead to the Minus World.

+The console did not have a method to check for collisions between tiles, and the task of checking all points around a tile for possible collision points was too difficult for the console's MOS Technology 6502.
+To compensate for this, the designers put boundary boxes around objects and compared a limited number of collision boundaries.
 Mario's sprite has two points, one on each foot, each detecting his collision with the floor.
 The game would normally eject Mario in the opposite direction he is going if he is considered inside a block, which can be averted by crouching while jumping into it and, at the exact right moment, pushing left, causing him to be ejected on the other side of the wall.
-The game then erroneously sets the far-left Warp Pipe to send him to World -1.
-When players successfully pull this off, they are presented with a screen reading World –1, and then Mario is put in a water level that loops the end with the beginning, and as a result, cannot be beaten.
-It is a copy of the stage, World 7–2, aside from the looping.
-Despite the appearance and the popular name "Minus World", it is not in fact a negative level number.
-Rather, the level is identified in the internal memory as "World 36–1", but when it displayed a blank tile is shown, as 36 is the tile number for a blank space.
+The game then erroneously sets the far-left and far-right Warp Pipes to send him to World -1.

+When players successfully pull this off, they are presented with a screen reading World -1, and then Mario is put in a water level that loops the end with the beginning, and as a result, cannot be beaten.
+It is a copy of the stage World 7-2, aside from the looping.
+Despite the appearance and the popular name "Minus World", it is not, in fact, a negative level number.
+Rather, the level is identified in the internal memory as "World 36-1", but when it displayed a blank tile is shown, as 36 is the tile number for a blank space.
 The reason the glitch occurs is because of a misread byte.

 The Japanese version of the game on the Famicom Disk System has a different result from performing the glitch; instead of looping after Mario reaches the end of the level, it goes through three different levels until players reach the goal and the game ending.
 The Japanese levels start with an underwater level as well, with floating Princess Peach and Bowser sprites at multiple points.
-The reason why the two versions' Minus Worlds differ is due to the North American version using a cartridge and the Japanese version using a disk.
-Cartridges and disks arrange data in different ways, resulting in the different versions sending the offset the Warp Pipe receives arriving at a different byte in the programming.
+The reason why the two versions' Minus Worlds differ is due to the North American version using a ROM cartridge and the Japanese version using a floppy disk.
+Cartridges and disks store data in different ways, resulting in the different versions sending the offset the Warp Pipe receives arriving at a different byte in the programming.